echtlersebastian/MunichPersoChecker/README.md

  If you need a new Personalausweis in Munich, you will get a Abholschein from the Bügerbüro.
 Just enter the Personalausweisnummer and your E-Mail and you are done! 🚀

  Have fun waiting for your new Personalausweis!

+ p.s.
+I'm super proud of exactly 69% Javascript in this Repo. 😎